arrayfire/arrayfire/docs/pages/interop_cuda.md

 # Adding ArrayFire to an existing CUDA application

-Adding ArrayFire to an existing CUDA application is slightly more involved, but similarly simple.
-The generic approach is as follows:
+Adding ArrayFire to an existing CUDA application is slightly more involved and can be somewhat tricky due to several optimizations we implement.
+The most important are as follows:

+* ArrayFire assumes control of all memory provided to it.
+* ArrayFire does not (in general) support in-place memory transactions.

+We will discuss the implications of these items below.
+To add ArrayFire to existing code you need to:

 1. Include `arrayfire.h` and `af/cuda.h` in your source file
 2. Finish any pending CUDA operations